Skip to content

 Features:

-• Route tabs: Top 10 most-used routes displayed as quick-filter tabs
+• Route tabs: Top 10 most-used routes displayed as quick-filter tabs (hidden when filtering by product)

 • Default grouping by route with collapsible groups showing route name and duration